 Celebrate work anniversaries, important company events, and performance achievements.
 Make April masquerades and Halloween celebrations a thing.
 Start each day stretching in the office.
 Celebrate each birthday in the office by ordering a personalized cake which best describes the employee whose birthday you’re celebrating (that is, unless your company has hundreds of employees).
 Wear a shirt with your company logo each Tuesday.
 Make group photos each Easter.
 Plan after work parties each Friday in a bar you and your employees get to call “you place”.

 There are many ways to create long-lasting habits, routines, and traditions.
 And you don’t need to do everything we listed.
 You should discuss such matters with your employees and see what they like.
 For instance, some of them may dislike the idea of attending an afterwork party each Friday (or any Friday).
 Others may not enjoy masquerades or Halloween.

 It’s all about choosing several things so that you get to make everyone happy with at least one thing.

 45) Do fun stuff

-We’re all for professionalism and everyone doing their jobs, but having fun every once in a while wouldn’t hurt.
+We’re all for professionalism and everyone doing their jobs, but doing a fun employee engagement activity every once in a while wouldn’t hurt.
 In fact, it’s exactly these fun times that help boost employees’ productivity in the long-run.

 So how can you have fun at work?
 After all, most people never associate the act of working with having fun.
 But you’re not on the lookout for such employees, right?
 You want to have engaged employees.

 Now, doing fun stuff at work can range from someone bringing their guitar to work and telling jokes during lunch break, to having a game console during short breaks and using adult coloring books.
-And it’s good to include several “fun” options, as different employees will resonate with different ideas.
+You can have team building activities in-office or off-site regularly.